 - Medical expenses obtained from providers not approved by workers’ compensation.

-- Punitive damages, awarded only in cases involving egregious negligence or misconduct.
+- Punitive damages are awarded only in cases involving egregious negligence or misconduct.

 When Can I Bring a Civil Personal Injury Lawsuit After a Construction Accident?